 Operational plans must include sufficient police personnel to safely police the event and manage all peripheral issues associated with the event.
 Peripheral issues include, but are not limited to, traffic control related to the event.
-The extra duty coordinator will forward all extra-duty operational plans to the Special Operations Commander at least 5 days prior to the event.
+The extra duty coordinator will forward all extra-duty operational plans to the Special Operations Commander prior to the event.